ojalaw/suport_MP3/TESTING.md

 Login - Login works as expected.
 Flash messages - All flash messages are correctly implemented, both success and error flash messages are displayed correctly.
 Overview cards - The interactive sports cards work as expected on the overview page.
-Image carousels - The image carousels work as expected on indivdual sports pages and on the overview page on smaller devices.
+Image carousels - The image carousels work as expected on individual sports pages and on the overview page on smaller devices.

 **Sports pages**